dansmyers/Simulation/Sprint-5-Discrete_Event_Simulation/Deliverables/Queueing_Questions.md

 Suppose we have a set of *k* servers, each operating as an M/M/1 queue capable of running at a maximum rate *µ*.
 The total arrival rate to the entire set of servers is *λ*.
-Assume the service rate of each server scales linearly with its power consumption.
+Assume the service rate of each server scales linearly with its power consumption (this is probably not realistic).
 Consider two basic operating strategies:

 - Turn on all *k* servers, each running at a fraction 1 / *k* of its maximum power.
 In this scenario, the arrival rate at each queue is *λ* / *k* and the each queue’s service rate is *µ* / *k*.